Ketogenic Diet Results – How I Lost 35 Pounds

 After mentioning my situation to a coworker, he mentioned that he was on the ketogenic diet and was loving it.
 He would stop by my desk a few times a week and talk about the cool things he was eating, how much energy he had, and how he felt mentally sharper on the diet.

 I’m not one to just blindly jump into things though.
 I take these new ideas with a dose of well-deserved skepticism and, if I’m intrigued, I begin researching.
 And I don’t stop researching until one of these things occurs:

-- I find some piece of information that I don’t like about making the change and decide not to move forward with it; or
+- A) I find some piece of information that I don’t like about making the change and decide not to move forward with it; or

-- I have read enough into it to confidently know what I’ll be getting myself into, knowing how it will affect my overall livelihood and what kind of commitment it will take.
+- B) I have read enough into it to confidently know what I’ll be getting myself into, knowing how it will affect my overall livelihood and what kind of commitment it will take.